 Toys keep dogs physically and mentally engaged, and they can be a lifesaver during the teething stage.
 You’ll find tons of different varieties, including squeaky toys, plush toys, toys that make crinkling noises, puzzle toys, and more.
 Your puppy will feel right at home when he sees all the toys waiting for him!

 Your puppy needs a cozy place to sleep when he wears himself out from playing.
 Consider a flat bed or a crate lined with a blanket if your pup will sleep in his crate; otherwise, he’ll appreciate a few comfortable beds spread about the house.
 When he’s tired or needs space, he’ll seek out his crate or bed for some quality alone time.

 Finding Your Puppy

 If you haven’t already picked out your puppy, you’ll need to research breeds to decide which is best for you.
-French bulldog puppies are sweet and silly, and adult male and female Frenchies make wonderful companions for first-time dog owners.
+French bulldog puppies are sweet and silly, and adult male and female Frenchies make wonderful companions for a first-time dog owner.
 Lindor French Bulldogs is registered with the American Kennel Club as a breeder of purebred French Bulldogs, and we are happy to discuss what you’re looking for in a puppy.
 Call Lindor French Bulldogs today at 904.574.7644 to learn about our available Frenchies!